stefcenti2022/School_District_Analysis/README.md

 <img src="./Resources/district_summary_after.jpeg" alt="District Summary" width="600"/>

-Key metrics shown are as follows:
+Key metrics covered in the district analysis:
 - Total Schools: The total number of schools included in the analyis.
 For this particular analysis, every high school in the PyCity School District has been included for a total of 15 schools.
 - Total Students: The total number of students in all the high schools the district.
 This number includes the 9th graders from THS.
 - Total Budget: The budget for all the high schools in the district.